Study Shows Older Cars Cause More Teen Deaths

 The study found that almost half of teen drivers who died in car accidents were driving a vehicle that was at least a decade old.
 This is cause for concern because many manufacturers started making important safety features like electronic stability control and side-airbags standard less than a decade ago.

 That means that many teens driving older vehicles are not protected by important safety features that save thousands of lives every year.

 Stability control has been required in vehicles since 2012 and can cut single-car fatalities in half.
 Unfortunately, the study found that only one out of ten deceased teens was driving a car equipped with electronic stability control.

 Side airbags and curtain airbags are important features that protect passengers, but they did not become widespread in vehicles until 2009 or 2010.

 Another trend noted in the study is that 30 percent of the deceased teens were driving a small or mini car.
 The death rate in vehicles smaller than 3,000 pounds is 75 percent higher than that of vehicles weighing more than 4,000.
 IIHS and other safety groups advocate that teens should drive larger sedans or wagons, which have been shown to be the safest vehicle options.

 Teens are already three times more likely to be involved in a fatal accident than adults, so why not provide your child with a vehicle that has all of the latest safety features and can help prevent injuries in the event of a crash?

 Contact the auto accident attorneys at Goldberg Finnegan if your teen is injured in an auto accident.
-We can help you get the compensation you deserve.
+An injury lawyer in Silver Spring from our law firm can help you get the compensation you deserve.